ASNeG/OpcUaWebServer/docs/source/1_getting_started/installation.rst

 **Windows**

-In order to compile the project, you should install MSBuild Tools, then run in the environment which is suitable for your target platform (e.g. Native x86) the following command:
+To compile the project, you should install MSBuild Tools, then run in the environment which is suitable for your target platform (e.g., Native x86) the following command:

 ::

   $ build.bat -t local

-If you would like to build x64 version you should set the suitable CMake generator for your environment with option *-vs*.
+If you would like to build x64 version, you should set the suitable CMake generator for your environment with option *-vs*.
 For example:

 ::

   $ build.bat -t local -vs "Visual Studio 15 2017 Win64"

-By default, the server is istalled into *C:\\ASNeG* directory.
+By default, the server is installed into *C:\\ASNeG* directory.
 You also can change it with option *-i*:

 ::